Who knew writing copy for your business would be such a pain in the backside, right?

 Creating copy everyone understands is always going to be a ongoing challenge for us all, as we grow our businesses.

-And if you discover, by using the Flesch-Kincaid Reading Ease Test, that your copy isn’t at the reading level you want it to be, it’ll at least keep you mindful when it comes to creating copy in the future.
+And if you discover your copy isn’t at the level you want it to be, at least you have a guideline on areas you can improve.

 Image: Felipe Morin